 Mt.
 Untersberg’s Mysteries came as an unexpected revelation to me.
 It didn’t only surprise me but also led me to a literary exploration of Folklores based on it.
 The folktales had also found their trails even till America.Read more

 While I have explored for 83 days Europe Trip in around 56,000 INR, my maximum expenditure was on food.
 I couldn’t resist when they advertised veg Ravioli and sushi. :-p Learning from my mistakes and expenditures on food, I have come up with this detailed Europe food guide for vegetarians and budget travelers.
 The guide also contains some suggestions for the nonvegetarians.
 Read more

 The Netherlands is a country with flat roads and grasslands all around.
 The country’s excellent tracks for cyclists make it more convenient for even tourists to cycle anywhere in the country.
 I covered almost the whole of Holland just on a bicycle.
 While it sounds thrilling, you must consider a few points before opting for it.
 I cycled to the colourful Tulip fields from Amsterdam and I must say it was an experience of a lifetime.
 Read more

 It is quite common to be confused while planning your first Europe Trip Itinerary especially when you are doing Europe on a Budget.
 Many people take help of the travel agencies which suggest them only the overrated and highly touristic areas.
-Backpacking to Europe from India can be a task as you need to prepare for a lot many things for the Visa process.
-However, this blog which is a result of my own planning for my 83 days long backpacking trip to Europe from India, would be your step by step guide for your long-awaited Europe Trip.
+Backpacking to Europe solo from India can be a task as you need to prepare for a lot many things for the Visa process.
+However, this blog which is a result of my own planning for my 83 days long solo backpacking trip to Europe from India, would be your step by step guide for your long-awaited Europe Trip on a Budget.

 Following is the self-followed ways to begin with ’The Great Europe Trip Plan’.
 Read more